vuejs/pinia/packages/docs/core-concepts/index.md

 })
 ```

-You can think of `state` as the `data` of the store, and `getters` as the `computed` properties of the store, and `actions` as the `methods`.
+You can think of `state` as the `data` of the store, `getters` as the `computed` properties of the store, and `actions` as the `methods`.

-Options stores should feel intuitive and simple to get started with.
+Option stores should feel intuitive and simple to get started with.

 ## Setup Stores